Archive for the ‘form builder’ Category

 The simplest way to publish a form online is to allow your customers to directly access the form by its FormSmarts URL.
 To track the source of form responses, create a unique URL for each source or campaign:

-As you would expect, context values are collected by FormSmarts and shown in notification emails, online & PDF reports, exports to Excel and web API callbacks.
+As you would expect, context values are collected by FormSmarts and shown in notification emails, online & PDF reports, Excel reports, and can be retrieved in a form automation with a webhooks callback or the web API.

 If you manually inserted the code snippet for the same form into multiple pages of you site, follow instructions in this section to track leads.
 If you added the form to your site template, skip to the next section (for WordPress sites) or the one after (for other template-based sites).